explorable-viz/esop2025/author-response/popl2025/response.md

 C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written in general-purpose languages like R and Python.
-In this work we focus on supporting provenance-based linking in a general-purpose language rather than a database language, to address this gap.
-As mentioned in our response to Reviewer A, a proper discussion of related work in database provenance is needed and we will make sure to include this.
+In our work, we focus on supporting provenance-based linking in a general-purpose language rather than a database language, to address this gap.
+As mentioned in our response to Reviewer A, more discussion of related work in database provenance is needed and we will make sure to include this.

 C3. _Relationship to Visualization Linking and Provenance._ While provenance-based brushing and linking has